ArdianaLeek/VodRecovery/README.md

 * **MUST** have [FFmpeg](https://github.com/FFmpeg/FFmpeg) properly installed.
 * In order to download an M3U8 choose option 6 in the main menu and input the M3U8 link.
 * The file name will be derived from the m3u8 link and the downloaded vod can be found in Documents folder.

-# Downloading of M3U8 links (trimmed vod - start/end time specified by the user)
-* **MUST** have [FFmpeg](https://github.com/FFmpeg/FFmpeg) properly installed.
-* In order to download an M3U8 choose option 6 in the main menu and input the M3U8 link.
+## Trimmed Vod - Start/End timestamps specified by user
+* Enter timestamp of when you want the download to start/end in HH:MM:SS format.
 * The file name will be derived from the m3u8 link and the downloaded vod can be found in Documents folder.
+* **NOTE: The output may imply its starting from segment 1 but in reality it is only downloading the part that was specified via timestamps**

 # Analytical Sites
 * The following sites can be used to provide the information that the script requires: